counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Apply Yaml Conventions at Scale" image : "images/banner-art.svg" content : "Yaml files are widely used by many tools for configuration purposes: GitHub Actions, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, Google Cloud, Ansible, Docker Compose, Open Shift, etc..
-It is very hard to manage conventions at scale.
-Counterflow is a GitHub bot to help you to apply changes and enforce conventions to yaml files in all your repositories from Slack"
+  title : "Update and Check Yaml Files at Scale" image : "images/banner-art.svg" content : "Yaml files are widely used by many tools for configuration purposes: GitHub Actions, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, Google Cloud, Ansible, Docker Compose, Open Shift, etc..
+It is very hard to manage updates at scale.
+Counterflow is a GitHub bot to help you to update and enforce syntax rules in yaml files in all your repositories from Slack"
   button:
     enable : true
-    label : "Sign up for Beta"
+    label : "Request Access"
     link : "contact"

 ##################### Feature ##########################